 I had some beautiful Swiss chard so it was a perfect combination with the noodles.
 The whole thing took less than 15mn.
-Ok, so it took a little multi-tasking but it isn’t difficult.
+All it took is a little multi-tasking.

 1 package of yakisoba noodles per person